GianlucaGuarini/icaro/README.md

 ```

-You can also avoid to unsubscribe your callbacks because `icaro` will automatically unlisten them if the object bound to them will be garbage collected
+You can also avoid unsubscribing ("unlisten") because `icaro` will automatically remove event listeners when the object is about to be garbage collected.

 # API